 “A must-do food and wine pairing experience is to be had at Creation Wines, where you can enjoy a seven-course culinary delight overlooking the estate.
 Check into accommodation at High Season Farm and continue to explore award-winning wineries, such as Newton Johnson and Bouchard Finlayson.
 A day of wine-tasting would not be complete without a sunset dinner at La Vierge restaurant, with the valley turning magnificent shades of orange.

 “Also, don’t miss a leisurely stroll along the Hermanus beachfront.
 Whale season is between June and December every year, so be sure to keep your eyes out on the ocean, as you may spot some gentle giants in the bay.
 Every Saturday, the locals at Hermanuspietersfontein Market welcome both young and old to savour local produce, peruse hand-crafted creations and enjoy live entertainment.

-Author – Leanne Beattie is The Wine Girl Cape Town.
-She is on a mission to visit all of the 800 wineries of the Western Cape.
+Author – Leanne Beattie is The Wine Girl Cape Town on a mission to visit all 800 wineries of the Western Cape.